ryanbarry/httpd/README.md

 This is a project I've wanted to do for quite a long time now.
 It's a web server built around the single-thread event loop design.
-The C10k problem was solved a long time ago (see: [nginx][1], [lighttpd][2], [Cherokee][3], etc.), so I am not blazing new trail with here but that isn't the point anyway.
+The C10k problem was solved a long time ago (see: [nginx][1], [lighttpd][2], [Cherokee][3], etc.), so I am not blazing new trail here but that isn't the point anyway.
 I am a server geek and this stuff is interesting to me, so implementing it myself is a fun project that I will learn a lot from.